aptivator/jquery.extras/README.md

 ```

 <span style = "font-size: 18px;">**`$.fn.hasEvent`**</span>: returns a specific
-event configuration object if event handler has been registered; otherwise
+event configuration object (for the first element in the selection) if an event
-returns `undefined`.
+handler has been registered; otherwise returns `undefined`.

 ```javascript
 /* example.js */